 - It has been at least three days since the individual’s symptoms improved, including cough and shortness of breath.

-In the event that a large-scale testing will need to be conducted at the school, the district administration will work with the school physician and the Warren County Public Health.
+In the event that a large-scale testing will need to be conducted at the school, the district administration will work with the school physician and Warren County Public Health.

 The district will notify the Warren County Public Health immediately upon being informed of any positive COVID-19 diagnostic test result by an individual within school facilities or on school grounds, including students, faculty, staff, and visitors of the district.